OSMXiter/OSMXiter-Panel/README.md

 A lightweight, modular, research‑grade control panel designed for UI simulation, input testing, and game‑engine training scenarios inspired by Free Fire–style environments.

 OSMXiter Panel is 100% safe, offline, and built for educational, debugging, and interface prototyping.
 No online interaction.
-No modification of real game files.
+No modification of real game ( Ghi da7ek hh ) files.
 No bypassing.
 No cheating.
 Pure training & research.

 🚀 Features
 ✔ Modular UI Panel